Naanu Nanna Kanasu

-Naanu Nanna Kanasu (Note: Kanasu also refers to the name of Amulya's character.) is a 2010 Indian Kannada-language comedy drama film directed by Prakash Raj, starring himself and Amulya.
+Naanu Nanna Kanasu (Note: Kanasu also refers to the name of Amulya's character.) is a 2010 Indian Kannada-language comedy drama film directed by Prakash Raj (credited as Prakash Rai), starring himself, Sithara, and Amulya.
 It is a remake of the Tamil film Abhiyum Naanum (which was inspired by Father of the Bride) that was produced by Prakash Raj himself.
-Ramya was originally cast as the lead in the film, but she was later replaced by Amulya.
-In Bangalore, the film ran in theatres for 17 consecutive weeks.

 Plot

 The film is about a relationship between a father and his daughter.
 It emphasizes on how a father has to go through changes as his daughter grows up from being an infant to a grown woman married as per circumstances.

+Production

+Ramya was originally cast as the lead actress but left due to remuneration issues; she was later replaced by Amulya.

 Soundtrack

 The lyrics and the background scores of all the songs in the movie were composed by Hamsalekha.